annamaggg/social_network/README.md

 ## The project

-This project was created with Ruby and SQL.
+This project was created with Ruby, SQL and RSPEC.

 The AccountsRepository and PostsRepository classes perform CRUD operations to manipulate records in a database based on the Account and Post models.